giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

             * main
             * branches

+**Lectures**

+During this week you shall review the pre recorded lectures that also have reading instructions.

+* Lecture 6 - Introduction to Software Testing
+* Lecture 7 - Software Unit Testing

+**Work**

+* Add unit testing to A02 (amongst other things).

 Week 07 - TDD and Documentation
 ---------------------

-During this week you shall review the pre recorded lectures that also have reading instructions.

-* Lecture 8 - Test-driven development
-* Lecture 9 - Software Documentation
+Final week of part 2.

+**Teacher activities**

 The session in class will focus on the following exercises: